-If you have not participated in any extracurricular activities because you experienced exceptional hardships throughout high school that prevented you from doing anything, you should make this very obvious on your application in the "Additional Information" section.
+If you haven't developed any extracurricular activities because you experienced exceptional hardships throughout high school that prevented you from participating, you should make this very obvious on your application in the "Additional Information" section.

 College admissions officers will appreciate your openness in discussing why you couldn't participate in what otherwise is a very important part of the high school experience.

 Check out our list of extracurricular activities if you need inspiration for an activity to choose.